Tobi29/scapes-engine/README.md

 [ScapesEngineAndroid](https://github.com/Tobi29/ScapesEngineAndroid) repository.
 For technical information visit that repository.

-Requires OpenGL ES 3.0, making it impossible to run the engine in an emulator.
+Requires OpenGL ES 3.0, should run in an emulator with it enabled, however not tested due to rather interesting errors when trying to run it on Mesa Radeonsi.
 Should theoretically support API Level 18 and higher, however only 25 is actively tested.
 Also as Java performance varies a lot between older Android releases to now, the engine probably will not run smoothly on older devices.